pyatb/pyatb/doc/quick_start.md

 \Omega_n(\mathbf{k}) = \nabla \times \mathbf{A}_{n}(\mathbf{k}),
 $$ where Berry phase $\mathbf{A}_{n}(\mathbf{k}) = i \langle u_{n\mathbf{k}}|\nabla_{\mathbf{k}}|u_{n\mathbf{k}}\rangle$, $|u_{n\mathbf{}k}\rangle$ is the periodic part of the Bloch wave function.

-We calculated the totoal Berry curvature:
+We calculated the Berry curvature:
 $$
 \Omega_{\alpha\beta}(\mathbf{k}) = \sum_{n} f_n(\mathbf{k}) \Omega_{n, \alpha\beta}(\mathbf{k}),
 $$ where $f_n$ is the Fermi occupation function.

+Detailed descriptions can be found in [Calculation of Berry curvature using non-orthogonal atomic orbitals](https://doi.org/10.1088/1361-648X/ac05e5).

 ### 5.11.2 example

 An example (refer to folder `example/Fe`) of calculating the Berry curvature of the fcc-Fe is given here.

-The `Input` file are:
+The `Input` file is:

 ```text {.line-numbers}
 INPUT_PARAMETERS